networknt/light-doc/content/en/tutorial/rest/swagger/petstore/logging.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 Logging is very important in microservices architecture as logs must be aggregated in order to trace all the activities of a particular request from a consumer.
 We are using ELK stack for logging.
-In production in Kubernetes cluster, there are vary options for logging and we may replace Logstash with Fluentd.
+In production in Kubernetes cluster, there are various options for logging and we may replace Logstash with Fluentd.
 In this turorial, Elasticsearch, Logstash and Kibana are all started in the same docker-compose.yml.